victorclaessen/home-assistant.io/source/_integrations/sensibo.markdown

 **Log entry:** `Device [name of device] not correctly registered with remote on Sensibo cloud.`

-When setting up a device the first time, a `remote` needs to be defined for the device in the **Sensibo** app either automatically or manually.
+When setting up a device the first time, a `remote` needs to be defined for the device in the **Sensibo** app, either automatically or manually.
 The device will appear in Home Assistant, but won't be usable as no HVAC modes can be selected.

 ## Supported functionality